 Private Sewing Lessons

-Need to learn sewing?
+Need to learn how to sew?
 Want to take your skills to the next level?
 Our private sewing and sketching lessons for children, teens and adults can cover beginner, intermediate, and advanced sewing, fashion illustration and portfolio development.
-While our scheduled programs are geared towards children, our private lessons are perfect for adults and children wishing to…
+While our scheduled programs are geared towards children, our private lessons are perfect for adults and children…

 In School Fashion Program